José Antonio Kast

-Kast has been labelled as far-right, and supports law and order messaging and free market economic policies, while opposing abortion, same-sex marriage, and illegal immigration.
+Kast has been described as far right by political observers.
+He supports law-and-order messaging and laissez-faire economic policies, while opposing abortion, euthanasia, same-sex marriage, divorce, birth control, and illegal immigration.

+Biography

 Early life

 Kast's parents, Michael Kast Schindele and Olga Rist Hagspiel, were originally from Bavaria.
 His father had been a lieutenant in the German Army and a Nazi Party member, who fled to Chile in December 1950 during the denazification of Germany and settled in Buin, a commune within the Maipo Department in Santiago Province (current Santiago Metropolitan Region).